LTUC/amman-dotnet-401d2/Projects/ProjReqs.md

 	- Where is the request being sent?
 	- What is the request expected response?
     - Use Summary Comments!

 4. Database
   - SQL Server Database
   - At least 2 tables
   - Digital DB Schema (should be present in your Readme)
 	- No Whiteboard images allowed.
   - Associations clearly defined
-5. Documentation (README)
-     - Provide documentation for your web app.
-Include the work-flow, screen shots of the app, DB Schema, and basic functionality directions on how to use the site,

-### Custom API
-1. Written in C#
-2. MVC architectural pattern
-   - Have at least 2 Controllers
-   - Have at least 2 Models
-   - No Views Required
-   - At least 2 Endpoints in each Controller
-3. Documentation:
-   - Use [Swagger](https://docs.microsoft.com/en-us/aspnet/core/tutorials/web-api-help-pages-using-swagger?view=aspnetcore-2.1){:target="_blank"}  for your custom API Documentation.
-5. Clearly commented code
-	- Clearly document your code
-	- What does this code do?
-	- Why do you have it?
-	- Where is the request being sent?
-	- What is the request expected response?
-    - Use Summary Comments!
-6. Database
-  - SQL Server Database
-  - At least 2 tables
-  - Digital DB Schema (should be present in your Readme)
-	- No Whiteboard images allowed.
-  - Associations clearly defined

-### Shared Functionality
-Both the Full stack MVC project and Web API project should **EACH** contain:

-1. Testing:
-  - Unit Tests
-	- XUnit
-	- Getters/Setters
-	- API Endpoints (for API Team)
-	- CRUD operations

 ## Deployment Platform:
 - Azure